ssamnani/ssamnani-property-listing/README.md

 yarn coverage
 ```

+To view coverage report, run above command with npm or yarn and see `coverage/lcov-report/index.html`

 ## Room for Improvements

 Follwing can be improved and not acheived due to time constraints:

 1. UI can be made responsive
+2. Project can be Dockerized
-2. Component testing can be improved with handling more corner cases and testing all components
+3. Component testing can be improved with handling more corner cases and testing all components
-3. Several UI improvements
+4. Several UI improvements and known issues can be fixed